w-marx/Scan2Loc/README.md

 ```
 bash install_pose_pred_dependencies.sh
 ```
-For usage examples refer to `notebooks/Quickstart.ipynb`.
+For usage examples refer to `notebooks`, especially`notebooks/Quickstart.ipynb`.
+Some notebooks require the `fr2/desk` dataset in a `./tum_datasets` folder.
+Download: https://cvg.cit.tum.de/data/datasets/rgbd-dataset/download.

-For the licences refer to the conda installation process and the License agreements of the installed repos in `external/*`.
+For the licences please refer to the conda installation process and the License agreements of the installed repos in `external/*`.

 ## File Formats
 Different datasets and environment representations can directly be created from folders, this section defines the file formats.